abisxir/alasgar/README.md

 Rotation
 ========
 Let us rotate the cube.
-To do it we need a script component attached to cube entity:
+To do that we need a script component attached to the cube entity:

 ```nim
 ...